Singles Shelter and Housing Project

 Addressing Community Needs

-Family Promise of Washington County, Inc. has taken the lead on a campaign to raise resources necessary to open a shelter for men and women who are at risk of homelessness in Washington County.
+Family Promise of Washington County, Inc. has taken the lead on opening a shelter for men and women who are at risk of homelessness in Washington County.

-The need for a singles shelter was identified by the Washington County Homeless Coalition when, over the last five years, two local homeless shelter service providers closed their doors leaving men and women who are homeless with no where to go for help.
-The singles shelter will address this dangerous gap, bringing together shelter, meals, basic health ser- vices, and quality case management for individuals at risk of homelessness in Washington County.
+The singles shelter addresses this dangerous gap, bringing together shelter, meals, basic health services, and quality case management for individuals at risk of homelessness in Washington County.

 “There is an urgent need to provide care and assistance to improve the circumstances of homeless men and women in Washington County.”said Josh Schoemann, County Administrator